luiarthur/GLM_AMS274/hw/hw1/tex/hw1.md

 The pareto distribution is not in the exponential family (if the $\alpha$ parameter is not fixed) since the parameter appears in the support of
 $y$.
 Therefore, it is not in the EDF either.
+However, in the case that the $\alpha$ parameter is known, the pareto is in the exponential family.
+Yet it would not be in the EDF because the $y$ does not appear in the exponent.

 ## 1f
 $$